flowstash/flowstash/README.md

-# flowstash
+# Flowstash

+Flowstash shows all your dependency and framework versions in one place.

-Flowstash is a web app that helps your team work on what matters
+This is a work in progress.

+## License

+MIT